 There are so many different forms of digital communication.
 I suggest picking ONE preferred method of communication for your clients.
 Whether that’s email, Slack, Asana, Trello or something else.
 Pick whichever you prefer that works best for you, share it with your client and stick to it.

 It’s also important to layout why it’s important that they use that form of communication in your welcome packet for new clients.
-I usually let clients know that they will will hear back from me more quickly and that it keeps communication clear and easy to reference back too.
+I usually let clients know that they will hear back from me more quickly and that it keeps communication clear and easy to reference back to.
 This helps motivate them a bit to stick to it as you start completing tasks together because they understand the benefit of doing so. 😉